 A 32 in. (inside diameter) round pull box shall be used for traffic signal cable when it is placed in the street.
 A 32 in. pull box shall also be used for interconnect cable including coaxial, fiber optic, and twisted pair cables.
+Loop cables may pass through these pull boxes, but they shall not contain any splice kits.
 These pull boxes contain prefabricated knockouts for conduit entry.
 The capacity of the knockout should be compared to the number and size of the conduits entering the pull box.
 Knockouts may be enlarged, but on rare occasions a larger pull box may be needed.
 See City of Columbus Standard Construction Drawing 4022 for additional details.